Strategic Planning Bootcamp: Miami Ad School

 Why?

-I chose to get certified in Project Management through Cornell to better understand the behind-the-scenes work of executing an advertising campaign.
-It’s important to me to not only be creatively engaged but also to grasp the logistics and strategic planning that ensure a campaign’s success from start to finish. bit.ly/4epn6uh
+I pursued a Project Management certification through Cornell to deepen my understanding of the behind-the-scenes work involved in executing an advertising campaign.
+Beyond creative engagement, I wanted to strengthen my ability to manage the logistics and strategic planning that drive a campaign’s success from concept to completion. bit.ly/4epn6uh

 What I Learned: